Jindřich Feld

 Jindřich Feld (19 February 1925 in Prague, Czechoslovakia – 8 July 2007 in Prague, Czech Republic) was a Czech composer of classical music.

 Feld was born into a musical family, his father a well-known professor of violin at the Prague Conservatory which followed the tradition of Otakar Ševčík, the master of Jan Kubelík.
 His mother was a violinist.
 While he studied violin and viola with his father, he began studying composition early, studying at the Prague Conservatory and then graduating from the Academy of Music (HAMU) in 1952.
 In this year, he also earned his doctorate from the Charles University in Prague, with degrees in musicology, aesthetics and philosophy.

 In 1968 and 1969, Feld accepted an invitation to be a Guest Professor of Composition at Adelaide University in Australia.
 He also continued to teach at the Prague Conservatory, where he was Professor of Composition from 1972 until 1986.
-He was guest lecturer at Indiana University in Bloomington, Indiana in 1981 and 1984.
+He was a guest lecturer at Indiana University in Bloomington, Indiana in 1981 and 1984.
 His teaching has also taken him to positions at other American universities as well as ones in Denmark, Norway, Germany, France, England, and 1991 in Japan.
 Among his notable students are Ivan Romanoff and Martin Wesley-Smith.